Online Stochastic Matching: A Polytope Perspective: Supplementary material of sec:stability .

+\begin{exa}[Cycle graph with 5 nodes] A cycle graph is the simplest bijective graph that we can consider, as it contains an odd cycle and no other edges.
+In the cycle graph of \Cref{fig:odd-cycle}, a direct application of \Cref{prop:unicyclic}\ref{cond:unicyclic-2} yields $\mu_{1,2} = \frac12 (\lambda_1 + \lambda_2 - \lambda_3 + \lambda_4 - \lambda_5)$, as we have $d_{1, \{1, 2\}} = d_{2, \{1, 2\}} = 0$, $d_{3, \{1, 2\}} = d_{5, \{1, 2\}} = 1$, and $d_{4, \{1, 2\}} = 3$; regarding node~3 for instance, the endpoint of edge~$\{1, 2\}$ that is closest to node~3 is node~2, hence $d_{3, \{1, 2\}}$ is equal to the distance between nodes~2 and~3, which is 1.
 Matching rates along other edges follow by symmetry.
 From the point of view of edge $\{1, 2\}$, we can partition nodes into two sets, namely $\{1, 2, 4\}$ and $\{3, 5\}$.
-The former (resp.\ latter) set contains nodes at an even (resp.\ odd) distance of edge~$\{1, 2\}$, and increasing the arrival rate of these nodes increases (resp.\ decreases) the matching rate along edge~$\{1, 2\}$.
+The former (resp.\ latter) set contains nodes at an even (resp.\ odd) distance of edge~$\{1, 2\}$, and increasing the arrival rate of these nodes increases (resp.\ decreases) the matching rate along edge~$\{1, 2\}$. \end{exa}